colemanw/webform_civicrm/README.txt

 - Are not stored in webform-submission results
 - Can't be multi-valued
 - Only work with one contact at a time (the current user)
-- Do not use FAPI so can't be changed with hook_form_alter
+- Do not use FAPI so can't be modified with hook_form_alter

 On the other hand, webform_civicrm fields have a few cons:
 - Option lists do not auto-update when the options change in CiviCRM